ronnyli/reddit-check/NOTES2SELF.md

         - turn this filter on by default
 1. Pagination
 1. Move ALL HTML into Javascript b/c otherwise you have to remember which HTML goes where
-1. Think about actions for:
-    - pages without posts
-    - people who don't want to post/comment
 1. additional Reddit API stuff
     - Edit
     - Hide
     - Report
     - etc.
-1. could right-clicking Open In New Tab somehow keep popup window open?
-    - or make the extension an overlay so it doesn't keep closing
-1. Consistent UI for post.html
-    - after posting, go to `comment.html` if it was successful
-1. Search multiple variations of the URL and stop when results are found
-    1. URL with ? params
-    1. URL with # segment
-    1. URL w/o ? or #

-Where to get outside help?
-    - ideally trustworthy
-        - Alessia, Josh, Sami
-    - if can't get the above ppl how do I recruit a trustworthy stranger